MUTX Documentation

 Conventions

-• wallet_connect creates a pairing attempt, but the user still approves the WalletConnect proposal inside the TUI
+slkis optional on tools that support autonomous executionwallet_connectcreates a pairing attempt, but the user still approves the WalletConnect proposal inside the terminal

 Wallet Tools